Zaktsie/notebook/README.md

 # zak-notepad

-> A simple notepad app written in Vue js and utilizing Google Firebase
+> A simple notepad app written in Vue js and utilizing Google Firebase realtime database and Google Authentication

 ## Build Setup